LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 1. `;`semicolon create comments to the end of the line
 2. `#;` quote single S-Expression (list)
-3. `#|   |#` those are multiline quotes that can wrap any text inside
+3. `#|   |#` those are multiline comments that can wrap any text inside

 ## Empty list

-An empty list os special object in Scheme that insidcate end of the list.
+An empty list is a special object in Scheme that indicates end of the list.

 ```scheme
 ()